Republican Senators heed the words of Mr. Spock first officer of the USS Enterprise

-I’m praying for everyone’s recovery, like them or not they have families and I don’t wish this horrible virus on anyone but just wondering shouldn’t this administration be consistent.
+I’m praying for everyone’s recovery; like them or not, they have families, and I don’t wish this horrible virus on anyone but just wondering if this administration should be consistent.
 Remember when Trump tweeted this

-Donald Trump tweeted in response to the elegant and forceful rebuke of is character and presidency by former first lady Michelle Obama
+Donald Trump tweeted in response to the elegant and forceful rebuke of his character and presidency by former first lady Michelle Obama.

 “Somebody please explain to @MichelleObama that Donald J. Trump would not be here, in the beautiful White House, if it weren’t for the job done by your husband, Barack Obama,”

-To some extent he is correct.
+To some extent, he is correct.
 In 2016 Trump pushed an agenda of division, hate, and racism.
 Several studies have confirmed that concerns about identity and race were the decisive issues in the 2016 election.
-That Trump voters were motivated by racial resentment.
+Those Trump voters were motivated by racial resentment.

 America is a complicated country, founded on the principle that all men are created equal while at the same time openly embracing slavery and allowing legalized discrimination until as recently as the 1960s.
-A country whose richness was built upon the various contributions of immigrants and whose diversity is one of its strongest qualities, yet still has a segment of its society that reject that very diversity, segregating themselves in their own communities afraid of the unknown from a different race or culture.
-For these individuals eight years of an African American President was the final straw.
-His ascension to the highest office represented a clear and present danger to their way of life a sign that they were losing “their” country.
+A country whose richness was built upon immigrants’ various contributions and whose diversity is one of its most vital qualities, yet still has a segment of its society that rejects that very diversity, segregating themselves in their communities afraid of the unknown from a different race or culture.
+For these individuals, eight years of an African American President was the final straw.
+His ascension to the highest office represented a clear and present danger to their way of life, signifying that they were losing “their” country.

-Donald Trump seized on this resentment and fear and with the help of certain media outlets used buzz words, advertising, imaging, and manipulation to create a reality designed to scare those who are gullible or simply know no better.
-But when one examines his talking points more closely, as well as his actions since becoming President, it is clear he is not concerned with the good of the country but simply in increasing his power, wealth and promoting his agenda of hate.
+Donald Trump seized on this resentment and fear.
+He used buzz words, advertising, imaging, and manipulation to create a reality designed to scare those who are gullible or know no better with the help of certain media outlets.
+But when one examines his talking points more closely and his actions since becoming President, it is clear he is not concerned with the good of the country but in merely increasing his power, wealth and promoting his agenda of hate.
 This strategy is not new; history has shown us that it has proven to be effective in the past.
 It was President Lyndon Johnson who once said:

-Today in 2020 Trump appears to have doubled down on his message of hate and division to maintain his presidency.
-Calling New York City’s decision to paint ‘Black Lives Matter’ on Fifth Avenue a “symbol of hate.
-Exploiting the individuals who used the Black Lives Matter protests as a cover to riot and loot by mischaracterizing them as representative of the entire movement.
-Showing images of young African American men engaged in acts of violence to try to scare his base into believing all people of color are a threat to white America.
+Today, in 2020, Trump appears to have doubled down on his hate and division message to maintain his presidency, calling New York City’s decision to paint ‘Black Lives Matter’ on Fifth Avenue a “symbol of hate, exploiting the individuals who used the Black Lives Matter protests as a cover to riot and loot by mischaracterizing them as representative of the entire movement—showing images of young African American men engaged in acts of violence to scare his base into believing that all people of color are a threat to white America.

 “Defining myself, as opposed to being defined by others, is one of the most difficult challenges I face.”

-The truth however is what Trump and those who believe in his doctrine of hate and racism are afraid of is this.
+However, the truth is what Trump and those who believe in his doctrine of hate and racism are afraid of this.

-The image of young educated black men rallying around a strong, educated, successful black man of color who they wish to emulate.
-To them this is ten times scarier than any image of violence could ever be.
+The image of young educated black men rallying around a strong, educated, successful black man of color they wish to emulate, to them this is ten times scarier than any image of violence could ever be.
 It is the reality that they truly fear.

-It is far easier to hide behind lies and cry that you are being targeted by conspiracies, the deep state, fake news, etc. then it is to actually roll up your sleeves, immerse yourself in your job, and obtain the knowledge needed to govern correctly.
-Unfortunately, Americans have a President who has chosen the easy path and as a result 160,000 Americans have died, hundreds of thousands more have fallen ill, and millions have been laid off because of the COVID 19 virus.
-You would have been hard pressed to believe 4 years ago that America would be so unprepared for this national health emergency, but it would have been almost unbelievable that in the 6 months since this pandemic exploded there has not even been an effort to establish a national plan devised to combat it.
-Rather we have a President willing not to give this the urgency it requires to bolster his own re-election.
+It is far easier to hide behind lies and cry that you are being targeted by conspiracies, the deep state, fake news, etc., than it is to roll up your sleeves, immerse yourself in your job, and obtain the knowledge needed to govern correctly.
+Unfortunately, Americans have a President who has chosen the easy path.
+As a result, 160,000 Americans have died, hundreds of thousands more have fallen ill, and millions have been laid off because of the COVID 19 virus.
+You would have been hard-pressed to believe four years ago that America would be so unprepared for this national health emergency.
+Still, it would have been almost unbelievable that since this pandemic exploded in the six months, there has not even been an effort to establish a national plan devised to combat it.
+Instead, we have a President willing not to give this the urgency it requires to bolster his re-election.

-His dismissal of science and narcissistic belief in himself and his abilities fuel a delusional arrogance where he has consciously separated himself from the pain and suffering Americans are suffering through.
+His dismissal of science and narcissistic belief in himself and his abilities fuel a delusional arrogance.
+He has consciously separated himself from the pain, and suffering Americans are suffering through.
 His unwillingness to accept feedback from medical professionals is nothing short of governmental malfeasance.
 Sadly, his mishandling of the COVID 19 pandemic is not where it stops with this President.
-There are so many aspects of his morally repugnant failed presidency that I could write about for days but his fanning the flames of racism, his blatant disrespect for cultures, races, ethnic groups, religious groups, genders and anything that looks, acts and sound different than him is the most shameful of his actions as President of a country which has been built on its diversity and it should disqualify him from the prominent seat he holds today, as you cannot govern, reach, motivate, or lead the diverse people of this country if you can’t relate to their needs.
+There are so many aspects of his morally repugnant failed presidency that I could write about for days.
+Still, his fanning the flames of racism, his blatant disrespect for cultures, races, ethnic groups, religious groups, genders, and anything that looks, acts, and sound different from him is the most shameful of his actions as President of a country which has been built on its diversity.
+It should disqualify him from the prominent seat he holds today, as you cannot govern, reach, motivate, or lead the diverse people of this country if you can’t relate to their needs.

-In addition to all these failures his continual need to suppress freedom of speech by lashing out at a press that holds his words, and actions accountable is unconscionable at best and un-American at worst.
-Individuals as far back as the founding fathers understood this when they saw to it the press be protected, understanding that when we allow any individual to purposely undermine the integrity of the press in order to bolster their own agenda we risk losing our democracy to the hands of tyranny.
-Americans have a right to expect more.
-We have allowed certain cable news networks to profit by echoing and spreading his lies and misinformation.
-Dictating the mindset of a segment of society.
-COVID-19 is nothing but the flu, COVID-19 is a hoax, there is no need to wear a mask, Black Lives Matter is a terrorist organization looking to destroy our way of life, etc. In the Matrix the Merovingian asked; Do you know why?
+In addition to all these failures, his continual need to suppress freedom of speech by lashing out at a press that holds his words and actions accountable is unconscionable at best and un-American at worst.
+Individuals as far back as the founding fathers understood this when they saw the press be protected, understanding that when we allow any individual to undermine the media’s integrity to bolster their agenda purposely, we risk losing our democracy to the hands of tyranny, Americans have a right to expect more.
+We have allowed specific cable news networks to profit by echoing and spreading his lies and misinformation.
+They are dictating the mindset of a segment of society.
+COVID-19 is nothing but the flu; COVID-19 is a hoax, there is no need to wear a mask, Black Lives Matter is a terrorist organization looking to destroy our way of life, etc. In the Matrix, the Merovingian asked; Do you know why?
 It is a question that can be asked of much of his base.
 Do you know why you believe COVID-19 is a hoax?
 Why wearing a mask is unnecessary?
 Why Black Lives Matter is a terrorist organization?
-They would likely answer, because they just know it, or it is there constitutional right not to wear a mask.
-But as the Merovingian said they think they know, or they think it is their constitutional right, but they do not know.
-They believe and do these things because they were told to believe and do so.
-Trump told them to and FOX news repeated it and they obeyed.
-They turn a blind eye to the truth, presidential incompetence and even some of their own core beliefs because they have been told to.
+They would likely answer because they just know it or their constitutional right not to wear a mask.
+But as the Merovingian said, they think they know, or they believe it is their constitutional right, but they do not know.
+They think and do these things because they were told to believe and do so.
+Trump told them to, and FOX news repeated it, and they obeyed.
+They turn a blind eye to the truth, presidential incompetence, and even some of their own core beliefs because they have been told to.

-But on November 3, 2020 we as Americans can begin to put a stop to this self-destructive behavior by remembering it not politicians who were meant to govern this country.
-It is not a news network that is meant to make our decisions for us.
-It is the will of the people and the people face real issues and need real leaders with real answers working together to solve those issues.
-We as Americans can no longer allow the ego of one man destroy our democracy from with-in.
+But on November 3, 2020, we as Americans can begin to put a stop to this self-destructive behavior by remembering it not politicians who were meant to govern this country.
+It is not a news network that is intended to make our decisions for us.
+It is the will of the people, and the people face real issues and need real leaders with real answers working together to solve those issues.
+We as Americans can no longer allow the ego of one man to destroy our democracy from with-in.
 We can no longer allow one man to destroy our worldwide reputation as a world leader.
-We as Americans cannot afford to support failure just to proclaim “our” side won, because our blind support for anyone almost ensures that in the end, we all lose.
+We as Americans cannot afford to support failure just to proclaim “our” side won because our blind support for anyone almost ensures that in the end, we all lose.

-A conversation sometime in the future between an ex presidential candidate and a campaign strategist.
+The following is a hypothetical conversation sometime in the future between an ex-presidential candidate and a campaign strategist.

-Ex Candidate (EC): Just wish I had a campaign manager like this last election
+Ex Candidate (EC): I wish I had a campaign manager like this last election

-EC: Thank you I just did the work.
-In a weird way I had to sort of just free myself up to believe it was okay to be him.
+EC: Thank you.
+I just did the work.
+I had to sort of just free myself up to believe it was okay to be him in a weird way.

 S: To be Trump